 Once a site has been successfully occupied, grab sampling may still prove impossible or very difficult.
 Different sediment types (e.g., cobble, gravel, well-sorted sands, etc.) and localities (e.g., canyons, slopes, and rocky areas) may be difficult to sample.
 Sediments containing rocks often create the most common problem by preventing complete closure of the grab and allowing sediment to wash out during retrieval.
-The randomized sampling design may cause some of the Bight'18 sampling sites to occur on these difficult sediment types or localities.
-Therefore, if after three consecutive unsuccessful grab attempts at a site and up to three more consecutive unsuccessful attempts at two other locations (9 total attempts within the radius limit and +/-10% of the depth of the target site), the station should be abandoned, and the reason noted in the field computer or on a data sheet.
+The randomized sampling design may cause some of the Bight'23 sampling sites to occur on these difficult sediment types or localities.
+Therefore, if after three consecutive unsuccessful grab attempts at a site and up to three more consecutive unsuccessful attempts at two other locations (nine total attempts within the radius limit and +/-10% of the depth of the target site), the station should be abandoned, and the reason noted in the field computer or on a data sheet.
 Note: if any grab was unsuccessful due to the result of mechanical (early closures, chain fouling, flipped grab, etc.) versus natural causes, it will not be included in the failure total and sampling should continue.

-If sampling success at a station is inconsistent, sites >500 m may be abandoned after a minimum of six (6) attempts at two locations.
+If sampling success at a station is inconsistent, sites >500 m may be abandoned after a minimum of six attempts at two locations.
 In this case, only the successfully (complete) collected sample types should be processed and retained.
+A Cruise Leader may decide to revisit the site another day to complete sampling.
+The goal is to collect infauna and chemistry at a site to link lines of evidence.

 These are the minimum efforts justifying site abandonment.
 Sampling failures due to operational error (e.g., premature tripping) do not count towards this minimal effort.
-The Cruise Leader has the discretion to make a greater or lesser effort if he/she feels that it is warranted or equipment safety is a concern.
+The Cruise Leader has the discretion to make a greater or lesser effort if he/she feels that it is warranted, or equipment safety is a concern.
 The reason for site abandonment must be documented in the field computer or on the field data sheets.